dharmit009/Misc/GP - PRAC 1.md

 **What are references?**

 References are core libraries which are required for proper functioning (packages).

 Import all the directx packages. if they are added they will be visible in your solution explorer.

 After that go to properties select build/pane .... check your properties there will a event button go through the pane and find out appearance -> paint -> format

 change the value Form1_Paint

-replace the code which was provided by the mam ...
+Replace the code which was provided by the mam ...

-the namespace value should be same as your project namespace ...
+The namespace value should be same as your project namespace ...

 To run the code